Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 NAVIGATION NOTES

 Huntington Pier: Super crowded and the last two times I was there when we walked our bikes into town there were political protests taking place.
-The sidewalks were a little crowded, but if seeing unhinged adults with profane signs isn’t your thing just stay on the boardwalk trail and enjoy the sound of the crashing waves.
+The sidewalks were a little crowded, but if seeing unhinged adults with profane signs isn’t your thing, just stay on the boardwalk trail and enjoy the sound of the crashing waves.
+As always, assess the current scene and maintain situational awareness to ensure you and your group are safe.
+When planning your trip, take note that the US Open of Surfing takes place at the pier at the end of July every year.
+Around a million people attend the event over nine days.

 Traffic at the Pier: Approaching the pier, crowds thicken fast — beachgoers, strollers, and scooters everywhere.
 Drop into low speed, ride single-file, and flow steady through the chaos.